Critical criminology: Conflict theories

 All of the above conflict perspectives see individuals as being inequitably constrained by powerful and largely immutable structures, although they to varying degrees accord to humans a degree of agency.
 Ultimately, however, the relatively powerless are seen as being repressed by societal structures of governance or economics.
 Even left realists who have been criticised for being 'conservative' (not least by Cohen 1990), see the victim and the offender as being subject to systems of injustice and deprivation from which victimising behaviour emerges.

 It is important to keep in mind that conflict theory while derived from Marxism, is distinct from it.
 Marxism is an ideology, accordingly it is not empirically tested.
-Conversely, conflict theory is empirically falsifiable and thus, distinct from Marxism (Cao, 2003).
+Conversely, conflict theory is empirically falsifiable and thus, distinct from Marxism.

 Criticism

 Conflict Criminologies have come under sustained attack from several quarters, not least from those – left realists – who claim to be within the ranks.
 Early criminologies, pejoratively referred to as 'left idealist' by Jock Young 1979, were never really popular in the United States, where critical criminology departments at some universities were closed for political reasons (Rock 1997).
 These early criminologies were called into question by the introduction of mass self-report victim surveys (Hough & Mayhew 1983) that showed that victimisation was intra-class rather than inter-class.
 Thus notions that crimes like robbery were somehow primitive forms of wealth redistribution were shown to be false.
 Further attacks emanated from feminists who maintained that the victimisation of women was no mean business and that left idealists' concentration on the crimes of the working classes that could be seen as politically motivated ignored crimes such as rape, domestic violence, or child abuse (Smart 1977).
 Furthermore, it was claimed, left idealists neglected the comparative aspect of the study of crime, in that they ignored the significant quantities of crime in socialist societies, and ignored the low crime levels in capitalist societies like Switzerland and Japan (Incardi 1980).